ilcardella/ArduinoCoffeeMachine/README.md

 ## Documentation

-Detailed documentation is available at: https://gaggiapidcontroller.readthedocs.io
+Read the project documentation at: https://gaggiapidcontroller.readthedocs.io

-The `docs` folder contains the Sphinx documentation that can be built using a Docker
-container:
+Or build it locally with:

 ```
 $ cd /path/to/repo
 $ docker-compose -f docker/docker-compose.yml up docs-builder
 ```

-## Credits
+## Acknowledgement

-A big thank you goes to these two other projects that helped me a lot in the understanding of the electric schematics of the coffee machine and the components to use:
+A big thanks goes to these two other projects that helped me a lot in the understanding of the electric schematics of the coffee machine and the components to use:
 - [RaspberryPI based](http://int03.co.uk/blog/project-coffee-espiresso-machine/)
 - [Arduino based](http://www.cyberelectronics.org/?p=458)